10 Things to do in Penang, Malaysia

 6. Bat Cave Temple

 Bat Cave Temple is not a shrine dedicated to Christian Bale, but, as its name implies, actually contains a bat cave which is home to hundreds of bats, so don’t venture in if you’re scared of them!
 The bats sleep in the cave by day and fly out by night.
 The Chinese temple was built to worship Tua Pek Kong, the god of prosperity.
+Put this temple on your list of things to do in Penang!

 Getting there: The temple is located a few minutes’ walk from the base of Penang Hill so the directions are the same as for Penang Hill.